basharast/Kodi-UWP-ARM/README.md

 # Target

-- Windows ARM
+- Windows ARM32
 - Min build 15035

-# Surface (ARM64)
-- Please note Qualcomm and Windows are no longer support ARM32 (which what I do)
-- My work is focus on legacy support for older devices and ARM devices that still support ARM32
+## ARM64 or Latest
+- This repo for ARM32, legacy support only
+- Refer to the official repo for any updates ([Click here](https://kodi.tv/download/))
+- Please don't ask or contact me for other than ARM32
+- This repo is not meant to be up-to date fork (nor redistribution)

 # UWP improvements
 This app supported by [UWP2Win32](https://github.com/basharast/UWP2Win32)